 While attending my first year at West Virginia University, I was welcomed into the sisterhood of Alpha Phi, which has opened my eyes to the world of philanthropy.
 I take pride in giving back and spreading awareness.
 Having lived with a severe food allergy to tree nuts, I believe that organizations like EAT are confronting an issue that is not only near and dear to my heart, but also extremely important to all those who are impacted by allergies.
 I look forward to spreading further awareness, and I could not be prouder to join EAT.

-Johns Hopkins University ’21
+Pepperdine University ’21

 Pepperdine University ’20